SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

   ![](Images/query5.png)

-7. In the bash console copy and paste the following to load the data files.
+11.In the bash console copy and paste the following to load the data files.

 ```
 \copy github_events from 'events.csv' WITH CSV